Skip advert

 Our opinion on the Fiat Grande Panda

-Building a desirable, affordable car is tough in this day and age, but Fiat has played a blinder by delivering a new Grande Panda that’s not just cheap, but packed full of character and, should you wish, comes with an electric powertrain.
-There are some issues – motorway refinement could be improved and the rear seats are tight – but there’s so much to love about the new Grande Panda that these are not major concerns, and it’s worthy of our 2025 Supermini of the Year award.
-Bravo Fiat!
+Building a desirable, affordable car is tough in this day and age, but Fiat has played a blinder by delivering a new Grande Panda that’s not just cheap, but packed full of character, too.
+Better still, you can have one with a powertrain to suit: electric, hybrid and – soon – a pure petrol version with a manual gearbox.
+True, there are some issues – motorway refinement could be improved and some of the tech could be better – but there’s so much to love about the new Grande Panda that these are not major concerns, and it’s worthy of our 2025 Supermini of the Year award.
+Bravo, Fiat!

 About the Fiat Grande Panda